-The overall objective of NHRS is to provide service, disability, death and vested retirement benefits, and other postemployment benefits to members and their beneficiaries.
-To ensure a solid foundation for the future of the System, NHRS plans and implements an investment program designed to achieve the maximum rate of return over the long term, while prudently managing the risk of the portfolio.
-Additionally, the NHRS investment program is administered in accordance with sound governance practices and applicable statutes.
-The Board of Trustees (Trustees) established an Investment Policy which includes asset allocation targets and acceptable ranges as well as asset class benchmarks for performance measurement.
-The Trustees retain the services of actuaries and consultants to provide guidance regarding actuarial matters, asset allocation, and investment policy.
-Independent Investment Committee (Committee) manages the investment program pursuant to the investment policy, develops asset class guidelines, monitors and evaluates performance, and makes determinations regarding the retention of managers.
-Professional investment managers are selected by the Committee to manage portfolios in accordance with investment management agreements.
+NHRS follows an investment strategy designed to meet its funding requirements over the long-term.
+Assets are allocated efficiently to ensure that beneficiaries will receive the benefits they were promised.
+The Fund is managed on a total return basis, while recognizing the importance of capital preservation and prudent risk management.
+Additionally, the Fund is administered in accordance with sound fiduciary standards and industry best practices.
+The Fund's strategic asset allocation and related objectives, parameters and specific delegation of responsibilities are explicitly defined in the Investment Policy Statement.
+The Independent Investment Committee (IIC) manages the investment program pursuant to the investment policy, develops asset class guidelines, monitors and evaluates performance, and makes decisions regarding the retention or termination of asset managers.
 The investment manual includes all investment policies and asset class guidelines and may be obtained from the NHRS website at www.nhrs.org.
-The following pages report on the performance and attributes of the investment program for fiscal year 2020.
+The following pages report on the performance and attributes of the investment program for fiscal year 2021.

-Market Review for the Year Ended June 30, 2020
+Market Review for the Year Ended June 30, 2021